-The Business Standard aligns with UK regulatory expectations, the FCA, the PRA, SII and where appropriate, regulatory guidance will be applied as a requirement.
+The Business Standard aligns with the expectations of external regulators, including the PRA and FCA, and is updated when new guidance is issued.
 The Business Standard applies to all staff involved in supplier-related activities and provides direction to staff on their roles and responsibilities in effectively managing supplier activity.
 It provides clarity on the definition of outsourcing, including where activity is delegated to an intermediary, and whether an outsourced function or activity is assessed as critical or important.
 All staff have a responsibility to comply with this Business Standard if they are involved with supplier-related activity.